-Co-Occurring Disorders: Dual Diagnosis Treatment Models
+Co-Occurring Disorders: Integrated Dual Diagnosis Treatment Programs

 According to official statistics, 19.3 million adults in the U.S. are struggling with a substance use disorder (SUD) and 51.5 million are struggling with a mental disorder.1 Mental health disorders and substance abuse can contribute to and complicate each other.
 When a person battles both a mental health disorder and addiction at the same time, the disorders are considered to be co-occurring.
 The National Survey on Drug Use and Health carried out in 2019 established that there were 9.5 million people in the U.S. with co-occurring disorders,1 which is a situation also often referred to as dual diagnosis or comorbid disorders.2